 - (c) taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of the processing, implement together with the Customer, appropriate technical and organisational measures and procedures to ensure a level of security appropriate to the risk for such personal data including the risks of accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data transmitted, stored or otherwise processed;

-- (d) unless the transfer is based on an "adequacy decision", is otherwise "subject to appropriate safeguards" or if a "derogation for specific situations" applies (each within the meanings given to them in Articles 45, 46 and 49 of the GDPR respectively), not transfer, access or process any such personal data outside the European Union without the prior written consent of the Customer (not to be unreasonably withheld);
+- (d) unless the transfer is based on an "adequacy decision", is otherwise "subject to appropriate safeguards" or if a "derogation for specific situations" applies, not transfer, access or process any such personal data outside the United Kingdom (where such personal data resides within the United Kingdom) or the European Union (where such personal data resides within the European Union) without the prior written consent of the Customer (not to be unreasonably withheld);

-- (e) inform the Customer, without undue delay, upon becoming aware of any such personal data being subject to a personal data breach (as defined in Article 4 of the GDPR) while within Zamzar's or its sub-processors’ possession or control;
+- (e) inform the Customer, without undue delay, upon becoming aware of any such personal data being subject to a personal data breach while within Zamzar's or its sub-processors’ possession or control;

 - (f) not disclose any such personal data to any data subject or to a third party other than at the written request of the Customer or as expressly provided for in this Data Processing Agreement;